hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Testing-the-demo-app.md

 ### Opening the project

-Open the `HiPayEnterprise.xcworkspace` workspace by typing the following command:
+Open the `HiPayFullservice.xcworkspace` workspace by typing the following command:

-	$ open HiPayEnterprise.xcworkspace
+	$ open HiPayFullservice.xcworkspace

 ### Adding your credentials